-Thankfully, we’re a successful San Francisco digital marketing agency and these types of phobias are only realities in our dreams.
+Thankfully, we’re a successful San Francisco digital marketing agency, and these types of phobias are only realities in our dreams.
 However, we do have some real, day-to-day fears that constantly keep us on our toes.
 Take advantage of this sneak peek into the minds of digital marketers and learn about the things that haunt our daily lives.

 This is a big one, especially for our company.
 As San Francisco’s first digital marketing agency that’s a certified Benefit Corporation, integrity forms the cornerstone of our values.
 And maintaining integrity is more difficult than one would think.
 For example, when our budget is tight, it is so tempting to take on clients that don’t align with our values.
 But since we’re truly trying to be the change we wish to see in the digital marketing world, we have to bite the bullet and restrict our clients to ones that value the triple bottom line of people, planet, and profit.

 Maintaining integrity also means pushing back on clients’ demands.
 This is where things get really scary.
-When a client is insisting they want something to be a certain way, but you feel it’s not right, speaking up may risk losing the client.
+When a client insists they want something to be a certain way, but you feel it’s not right, speaking up may risk losing the client.
 Conflict is uncomfortable and it’s natural to try and avoid it, yet we have to constantly resist that urge and go against our nature in order to do what’s best for our clients, even if they don’t realize it at the time.
 Plus, there is always a chance that we’re wrong, and then we’d have to admit failure.
 But integrity means doing the thing you feel is right, even if you have to take the risk of being wrong.
-Our clients trust us to do what’s best for them and we need to maintain that level of integrity with our decisions even if it’s scary to do so.
+Our clients trust us to do what’s best for them, and we need to maintain that level of integrity with our decisions, even if it’s scary to do so.

 Despite its technical components, digital marketing is a fairly creative industry.
 Content writers, designers, strategists, and web developers often view the work they create as a form of artistic expression.
 Many ideas and digital creations come from a deeply personal place.
 Clients aren’t just judging our work — they’re judging our art.
-Putting your art out there for evaluation on a daily basis puts you in a state of vulnerability.
+Putting your art out there for evaluation daily puts you in a state of vulnerability.
 You’re sharing a part of yourself with your clients and, ultimately, the whole world wide web.

 Rapid Changes in Digital Marketing

 Digital marketing is a fast-paced industry, with trends and algorithms changing on an almost daily basis.
 Being a good digital marketer means staying abreast of these changes — and it’s no small feat.
 A campaign you’re creating may not work by the time you’re finished simply because of a sudden change in search engine optimization (SEO) or on a social media network.
-And then you have to either adjust the strategy for the campaign or start all over again.
+And then, you have to either adjust the strategy for the campaign or start all over again.

-The rapid changes in digital marketing and the enormous scope of digital campaigns means that most digital marketers are overworked.
+The rapid changes in digital marketing and the enormous scope of digital campaigns mean that most digital marketers are overworked.
 It’s an industry that has numerous moving parts, all with their own specializations and characteristics — some of which are in conflict with one another.
 For example, user experience (UX) and SEO are often at odds.
 Digital strategy is an endless puzzle, and just when you think you’ve got all the pieces fitting together, you realize you’ve missed one of them.

 Additionally, since our personal lives partially exist in the digital world, leaving work at work is not really an option.
 Anytime we check our Facebook accounts, we’re reminded of work or see campaigns for our clients appearing in our news feeds.
 Ads from our clients’ Google AdWords campaigns follow us around as we search on the web.
 And it’s basically impossible not to start strategizing when you see a cool example of something online.
 Yet being overworked causes burnout and even health problems.
 This means that digital marketers have to make a big effort to be offline during non-work hours and to truly take the breaks that are needed.